 - In the dropdown, select Import Excel.

-- Once you have filled out the template Excel sheet with your data, make sure you upload it using the Browse option to find it on your computer or simply drag and drop it in the import area shown on the screenshot above.
-Then, click Import Excel to start the process and wait for the import to complete.
+- Download the Excel template file and fill it out.
+Afterward, upload it using the Browse option shown in the screenshot below, and click Import Excel to start the process and wait for the import to complete.

-Filling out the template file
+Filling up the template file

 The columns marked with asterisks are required to be filled out.

-Transaction type* | Specify what kind of transaction you import.
+| Transaction type* | Specify what kind of transaction you import.
 Supported values: Invoice, Refund. |

-Transaction Id* | Specify the unique ID of the transaction.
+| Transaction Id* | Specify the unique ID of the transaction.
 If the transaction with the same ID is found, it will be updated according to the information in the imported Excel file. |

-Subscription Id | Specify the subscription ID.
+| Subscription Id | Specify the subscription ID.
 Use the same ID for multiple transactions if you want to link them to a single subscription.
 Note: If left blank, the Transaction ID will be used as a subscription ID. |

-Customer name* | Specify the customer name. |
+| Customer name* | Specify the customer name. |

-Line item name* | Specify the line item (product) name. |
+| Line item name* | Specify the line item (product) name. |

-Line subtotal* | Specify the amount associated with the product. |
+| Line subtotal* | Specify the amount associated with the product. |

-Discount amount | Specify any discounts associated with this item line. |
+| Discount amount | Specify any discounts associated with this item line. |

-Tax amount | Specify any taxes associated with this item line. |
+| Tax amount | Specify any taxes associated with this item line. |

-Tax inclusive | Specify the tax application mode.
+| Tax inclusive | Specify the tax application mode.
 Possible values: True, False. |

-Source currency | Specify the currency of your transaction. |
+| Source currency | Specify the currency of your transaction. |

-Exchange rate | Specify the exchange rate if the currency of your transaction is different from the home currency. |
+| Exchange rate | Specify the exchange rate if the currency of your transaction is different from the home currency. |

-Transaction Date* | Specify the transaction date (e.g. invoice, refund date).
+| Transaction Date* | Specify the transaction date (e.g. invoice, refund date).
 Note: Make sure the date is after the revenue recognition start date set in your Revenue Recognition configurations. |

-Recognition start date* | Specify the service period start date. |
+| Recognition start date* | Specify the service period start date. |

-Recognition end date* | Specify the service period end date.
+| Recognition end date* | Specify the service period end date.
 Note: The last day of the service period will be excluded, since for recurring invoices, the next invoice might fall on that date.
 The best way to specify the recognition start and end dates is: start – 1 May 2023 end – 1 May 2024 (not 30 April 2024). |

-Linked invoice ID | Specify the transaction ID of the invoice that the refund is related to. |
+| Linked invoice ID | Specify the transaction ID of the invoice that the refund is related to. |

 How to edit imported data?